Wild Boar Hotel

 CLICK HERE FOR PRINTABLE VOUCHER

-Sunday 30 March 2014 Make your mother's Day at The Wild Boar Hotel this year. £20 per adult £10 per child (under 10) we recently stayed at the wild boar and were extremely impressed with the quality of the food in the brasserie there was a great menu choice and their prices were very reasonable. with great staff members who were very friendly and more than happy to help would definitely come again.
+Friday 12 December 2014 The amazing Samantha Murphy will be performing live at the Wild Boar Hotel. www.samanthamurphy.co.uk we recently stayed at the wild boar and were extremely impressed with the quality of the food in the brasserie there was a great menu choice and their prices were very reasonable. with great staff members who were very friendly and more than happy to help would definitely come again.

 we recently stayed at the wild boar and were extremely impressed with the quality of the food in the brasserie there was a great menu choice and their prices were very reasonable. with great staff members who were very friendly and more than happy to help would definitely come again.